w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 :::

-To cancel a referenda, you need first to submit a preimage.
+To cancel a referendum, you need to first to submit a preimage.
 Go to the [Polkadot-JS UI > Governace > Referenda](https://polkadot.js.org/apps/#/referenda) and click on the "Add Preimage" button.
 You must specify the specific call enacted if the proposal passes.
 In this case, we want to cancel a referendum, and we will need to specify the `referenda.cancel` extrinsic